open-telemetry/semantic-conventions/docs/attributes-registry/db.md

 **[4]:** Query parameters should only be captured when `db.query.text` is parameterized with placeholders.
 If a parameter has no name and instead is referenced only by index, then `<key>` SHOULD be the 0-based index.

 **[5]:** The actual DBMS may differ from the one known by the client.
-For example, when using PostgreSQL client library to connect to a CockroachDB, the `db.system` SHOULD be set to `postgresql`.
+For example, when using PostgreSQL client library to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation best knowledge.

 `db.client.connections.state` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.